 Overhauling the culture of onboarding can take some time.
 However, it is possible to start gaining immediate cost savings by doing away with outdated paper-based onboarding.
 Today’s software solutions make it possible to go digital with everything from I-9s and W4s to company or franchise-specific forms.
 In the fast-paced environment of the quick-service restaurant industry, this is the only approach that makes sense for processing new hire documents.

 Be sure to select a program that provides up-to-date versions of all federal and state forms.
 The program should also allow customization with new forms and include a workflow and approval process to send appropriate documents to other departments.
 In addition, the platform should make it simple to route part-time hires through a different process than full time hires.
 Companies ensure standardization across all locations with web-based software.

 Entry-level positions available in the foodservice industry are often ideal starting places for groups that have been traditionally disadvantaged in hiring.
 This includes veterans, at-risk youth, low-income families, and reformed felons.
 Because hiring individuals in these target categories can come with significant tax incentives, restaurants should definitely make WOTC screening a part of their best practices for onboarding new employees.
 Getting serious about a Work Opportunity Tax Credit program is particularly powerful in conjunction with an onboarding process that aids employee retention—since the credit amount is based on the first year’s wages.

-To get more advice on the best practices for onboarding new employees and to see a demo of our solution for the quick service restaurant industry, contact us today.
+To get more advice on the best practices for onboarding new employees in quick service restaurant industry, contact us today.